Unmarried Couples and Property - Basics

 A will is a legal document in which a person states his or her intentions about what they want done with debts, property, and minor children upon their death.
 Will provisions must be carried out unless they are illegal or impossible.
 A will allows a person to name beneficiaries to property, forgive debts owed, name guardians of children, create trusts, name an executor of the will, and even disinherit relatives.
 Developing a will or trust is an effective way to protect your partner if you should die.
 Consult with an experienced family law attorney to create a document that reflects your needs and wishes for your significant other.

 Living Together but Unmarried?
-Get Free Legal Feedback About Property Status Today
+Get a Free Case Review About Property Status Today

 Most people realize that any property purchased or acquired by a married couple is subject to the marital property laws of their home state.
 But what about couples that live together without a marriage certificate?
 Find out now before problems arise by having a family law attorney review your situation at absolutely no charge.